-- 1. Select the eye and start the Mirror command.
+- Select the eye and start the Mirror command.
 (Transform > Mirror) - 2.
-On the Status bar click Record History. - 3.
-At the command-line, click the XAxis option. - 4.
+In the top panel, click History. - 3.
+Click the command option XAxis. - 4.
 Use Gumball to adjust the position, size, and orientation of the first eye.
 History will update the mirrored eye on the other side.